-On September 6, 2012, the ship was on a Transatlantic repositioning cruise from Europe to USA (16-night itinrary from Harwich to Boston, left UK on Aug.
+On September 6, 2012, the ship was on a Transatlantic repositioning cruise from Europe to USA (16-night itinerary from Harwich to Boston, left the UK on Aug.
 31).
 While cruising in the region of Faroe Islands (en-route from Norway to Iceland), the vessel hit a cable strung between two islands.

 The incident resulted in an injured crew and damaged mast and some equipment on it.
 The injured crew was transferred to a local hospital.
 The vessel remained seaworthy and continued the Atlantic Ocean crossing.
 The itinerary included stops in Iceland and Canada (Newfoundland).

 On December 7, 2010, at ~5 am while en-route to Cartagena Colombia, the ship started to vibrate for ~15 min, lowering its cruising speed.
-At 6 am the Captain announced via the PA system that the ship hit a plastic pipe segment (~ 330 ft / 100 m long, 2ft / 0,6 m wide and 2 inch / 5 cm thick).
-The object was across the bulbous bow, and by forward-backward movements of the ship they shook it off the bow.
-These efforts caused the shaking and vibrations.
+At 6 am the Captain announced via the PA system that the ship hit a plastic pipe segment (~ 330 ft / 100 m long, 2ft / 0,6 m wide and 2 inches/ 5 cm thick).
+The object was across the bulbous bow, and by forward-backward movements of the ship, they shook it off the bow.
+These efforts caused shaking and vibrations.

 June 2010, a GI illness outbreak on the ship (no CDC data) caused late embarkation on the next scheduled voyage.
 Passengers booked on June 12 itinerary were informed to arrive late.
 Embarkation was delayed due to enhanced sanitizing procedures.